Free · No account needed to try · No setup

 One URL change, that’s it.

-DraftView reads the GitHub file URL from the url query parameter.
-Both /blob/ and /edit/ GitHub URLs are accepted.
+DraftView reads the GitHub or GitLab file URL from the url query parameter.
+Both /blob/ and /edit/ URLs are accepted, including GitLab’s /-/blob/ form with nested subgroups.
 Supported file types: .md, .mdx, and .adoc.

 Copy-paste config for your platform

-Replace YOUR_ORG and YOUR_REPO with your GitHub organisation and repository name.
+Replace YOUR_ORG and YOUR_REPO with your organisation and repository name.
+The snippets show GitHub URLs; for a GitLab-hosted repo use the same pattern with your project’s /-/blob/ URL.

 Docusaurus